 Only difference is the files used.
 For the old version, append the

-following lines to file C:\pulse\etc\pulse\default.pa
+following lines to file C:\pulse\etc\pulse\default.pa.
+For the newer

-version, create a file config.pa
+version, create a file config.pa in the C:\pulse directory.

 load-module module-waveout sink_name=output source_name=input record=0